How To Stop Caring About What Others Think Now

 Even if they are unpleasant to hear, these conversations are based on knowledge and rely upon evidence rather than irony and anecdote.

-For example, If someone who lives with you keeps telling you “you always do this”.
 Instead of seeing it as a personal attack, you can see it as an opportunity to do better.

 5. Objectivity (why it was said)